nats-io/nats-architecture-and-design/adr/ADR-51.md

 - Similarly, you want to publish to the selected `Nats-Schedule-Target` earlier than the schedule would, but ensure the schedule doesn't duplicate the message when the schedule would (eventually) trigger.

-NOTE: The selected subject in `Nats-Scheduler` can NOT equal the publish subject itself, as this would mean this message would be purged as well due to `Nats-Schedule-Next: purge`.
+NOTE: The selected subject in `Nats-Scheduler` can NOT equal the publish subject itself; the server rejects such publishes with error code `10212`.
+The same error is returned when `Nats-Scheduler` is empty or is not a valid publish subject.
+The constraint exists because, without it, the cancel message would be purged together with the schedule via the auto-applied `Nats-Rollup: sub`, leaving no record of the cancellation.
 If the intention was to update the schedule, replacing the former, then these headers aren't required to be set.
 The server already does this by default when publishing an updated schedule.
 These headers are only intended to be used when desiring to stop a schedule early and publishing a message to a different subject in one atomic operation.

 ## Stream Configuration

 #### Creating the stream.

-The `AllowMsgSchedules` field is new, added specifically for this feature and must be set to true for the feature to be enabled.
+The `AllowMsgSchedules` field is new, added specifically for this feature, and must be set to true for the feature to be enabled.

 ```go
 type StreamConfig struct {